🏷 Page Features

 The following parameters can be added to the front matter of a page (such as a blog post) to control its features:

-To enable LaTeX math rendering for a page, you should include
+To enable LaTeX math rendering for a specific page, include

 assets/media/ media library, so the full path in the example below will be